DanishKodeMonkey/express-server-app-notes/Readme.md

     A POST route should trigger a createSomething middleware, ETC. This convention is typically based on the person however.

+# Part 4.6 - Creating a controller!

+Finally, lets actually MAKE a controller

+Like with our routers, we will organize our controllers neatly inside their own `/controllers` folder

 # Do you want to know more?

 If interested, have a look at [the express docs](https://expressjs.com/en/4x/api.html)